rawsodium/rawsodium/README.md

 ### Hi there 👋

 I'm Deanna.
 I'm a current second year studying computer science at Northeastern University.
-I'm currently looking for internship and co-op opportunities from June - December 2023!

 <!--You can find all of my computer science projects here.
 I've worked on back end, front end, and data science projects.-->